makeswift/makeswift/.changeset/sweet-rice-admire.md

 '@makeswift/runtime': patch
 ---

-Fix a runtime error that could happen when resetting the "Content" value while there was a `RichText` selection.
+Fix a runtime error in the `RichText` "Content" panel reset that could happen if text was selected.